nelimalu/Subrun/README.md

 # Subrun
+## Execution
+When running the .jar file, make sure to run it in jGrasp.
 ## Description
 Subrun is our **ICS4U0** ISP submission.
 This is an educative video game for ages 10-15 with the goal of spreading awareness of the difficulties of living in a suburb in an entertaining manner.
 ## Controls